Cold Calling: How to Respond to Prospects Who Say "I Don't Have Time"?

 If prospects knew they could make $8 for every $1 spent on your product or service, would they still avoid your call?

 Of course not.

-Nobody likes getting cold called, so you’ll often get the no-time objection right away.
+Nobody likes getting cold called, so you’ll often get the no-time objection immediately.
 While the average salesperson might take offense to this sort of knee-jerk reaction, a great salesperson sees this as an opportunity to move the conversation forward.